 In this perspective, we talk about everyone experiencing depression in regards to their age.
 It is a false belief that children might not experience depression.
 I would like to burst the myth by saying that people of all ages are can experience depression.
 No one is immune to depression.
 Be it a child or an elderly person, given the events that turn out around them they can experience depression.

 It might be true that experience might be different, but the underlying problem remains the same.
-Children might experience any work stress or stress related to relationships, but they have their own causes such as relationship with parents, the death of a parent, experience in school that might lead to experiencing depression.
+Children might experience any work stress or stress related to relationships, but they have their own causes such as relationship with parents, the loss of a parent, experience in school that might lead to experiencing depression.

 In fact, depression may even look different in the different age groups.
 Older adults with depression may have less obvious symptoms, or they may be less likely to admit to feelings of sadness or grief.
 They are also more likely to have medical conditions, such as heart disease, which may cause or contribute to depression.
 Younger children with depression may pretend to be sick, refuse to go to school, cling to a parent, or worry that a parent may die.
 Teens and older children might push people away, engage in substance abuse, eating disorders, and would be often irritable.